SENTHILAMUTHAN/jobpostings_analysis/README.md

 ## Result/Findings
-1. The most sought-after job designation among companies is "Data analyst."
+1. **Most Sought-After Job Designation:** "Data analyst" is the most sought-after job designation among companies.
+This suggests a strong demand for professionals with skills in data analysis, which is in line with the growing importance of data-driven decision-making across various industries.

-2. Approximately 90% of job postings are for full-time positions.
+2. **Full-Time Positions:** Approximately 90% of job postings are for full-time positions.
+This indicates that companies are looking for dedicated and committed data analysts to join their teams, rather than relying heavily on part-time or contract workers for these roles.

-3. Both on-site and remote work options have a roughly equal number of job postings.
+3. **On-Site vs. Remote Work:** Both on-site and remote work options have a roughly equal number of job postings.
+This shows that the job market for data analysts is flexible in terms of work arrangements, allowing candidates to choose between working in a physical office or remotely, depending on their preferences and circumstances.

-4. The month of May saw the highest activity with peak job postings and applicant numbers.
+4. **Peak Activity in May:** The month of May saw the highest activity in terms of job postings and applicant numbers.
+This could be attributed to various factors, such as the end of the academic year for graduates, companies planning for the next fiscal year, or specific industry trends that drive hiring during that time.

-5. "Epam Anywhere Business" posted the highest number of job postings.
+5. **Top Job Poster:** "Epam Anywhere Business" posted the highest number of job postings.
+This suggests that this company has a significant need for data analysts or is actively expanding its data analytics team.

+Overall, this information provides insights into the job market for data analysts and can be useful for job seekers looking to enter or advance in this field

 ## Dashboard(images)